adam-ard/organic-markdown/lit/codeblocks_parse.o.md

 ```
 ``````

-would be parsed into json and converted to python data structures that that looks like this:
+This would be converted by Pandoc into JSON, and from there into Python structures like the following:

 ```python
 {'blocks': [{'c': [1,